akhaled01/akhaled01/README.md

 I am a passionate developer with a keen interest in building efficient and scalable software.
 I enjoy solving complex problems and continuously learning new technologies to enhance my skills.

-🌍 currently Based in Bahrain
+🌍 currently Based in Bahrain<br />
 📫 Reach me at: akhaledlarus@gmail.com

 # 💻 Tech Stack: